saltstack/salt-windows-msi/README.md

     - Dialog.jpg: Used as the dialog background for Welcome and Exit dialogs.
   - MinionConfigurationExtension/: A WiX Extension implementing custom actions for configuration manipulation.
   - MinionEXE/: (ORPHANED) This was the WiX bundle .exe project
 - wix.sln: Visual Studio solution file.
-Requires VS2010 or above.
-See note above about dependencies.
+  - msbuild looks up the location of the wix.d directory, somehow using a GUID.
+Difficult to understand.